juan-carlos-trimino/Docker-Images/Kubernetes.md

 #### Notes
 1. There are three ways to expose a K8s Service outside a K8s cluster: **NodePort Service**, **LoadBalancer Service**, and **Ingress**.
 2. Ingress
+   - Ingress (noun) - The act of going in or entering; the right to enter; a means or place of entering; entryway.
-   1. Ingress is a K8s resource that routes traffic from outside the cluster to a K8s Service over HTTP or HTTPS.
+   - Ingress is a K8s resource that routes traffic from outside the cluster to a K8s Service over HTTP or HTTPS.
+   - An Ingress controller must be running in the cluster for Ingress to work; some K8s environments provide their unique implementations of the controller whereas others do not.
-   2. Ingress can expose one or more K8s Services through a single IP address.
+   - Ingress can expose one or more K8s Services through a single IP address; the host and path in the HTTP/HTTPS request determine which service receives the request.
-   3. In order for an Ingress resource to work, an Ingress controller must be running in the cluster.
+   - When a client opens a TLS connection to an Ingress controller, the controller terminates the TLS connection.
+The communication between the client and the controller is encrypted, but the communication between the controller and the pod is not.
+   - If the Ingress controller needs to support TLS, it will require a public certificate and a private key.
+The private key must be stored in a K8s Secret resource.

 #### Ingress
 **Enable/disable the Ingress add-on in Minikube**